 Af-x is VERY different.
 True, there exist some similarities in CONTENT, but vast differences in the CONTEXT of approach to the therapy.
 All successful therapy relies on a client taking back responsibility and empowerment, and the reflective, non-narrative nature of this work ensures that like no other.
 A 'catalytic release' as described by more demonstrative therapeutic approaches is unnecessary and may even be counter-productive in Af-x work.
 Concerns about 'success-immediacy' should be offset by reading of this page.

 Q: "Can I stop my medication?"

-That's entirely up to how YOU eventually feel about that, perhaps in line with your doctor's opinion.
+That's entirely up to how YOU eventually feel about that, after consultation with your (or other) medical doctor.

 Q: "What do I have to do after the therapy?"

 Nothing.
 You will be encouraged to "let it happen" and be discouraged from trying to analyze the sessions' proceedings.
 Af-x asks that you, for once, trust your subconscious.

 Q: "What if I don't think I experience RELEASE during the sessions?"

 As expressed above, popular misconception in our therapeutic society is that 'release' must be experienced during session work.
 Af-x works on the basis that the unconscious learns its own private reframing and re-learning skills without necessarily focusing on any consciously-registered 'release'.